 Presumably at Peer’s insistence, Karnes records several non-religious songs, Victorian parlor ballads of sentimental philosophy.
 He seems less inspired by secular material, and four of the seven songs he records are never issued.

 Inspired, probably, by the success of the Carter Family, Ernest V. Stoneman returns not as a solo artist with family members backing him, but as the lead singer of a family act.
-The lineup is basically the same, however, and Stoneman’s career was on the wane.
+The lineup is basically the same, however, and Stoneman’s career is on the wane.
 None of his recordings become hits; he would have only one more recording session before the end of World War II.

 (Stoneman did, however, invent the modern-day laugh track on “Going Up the Mountain After Liquor,” a two-part comic monologue by Uncle Eck in which Stoneman serves as occasional interlocutor and constant audience prompt, chuckling dutifully after each of Uncle Eck’s rustic witticisms.)